-Sakura Watch, April 21, 2017 see slow progress with the cherry blossoms as the cool, overcast weather has once again slowed progress.
+Sakura Watch, April 21, 2017 - slow progress with the cherry blossoms as the cold, overcast weather has once again slowed progress.
 All of the trees in the park are showing clear signs they are days away from opening.
 All we need are a few sunny, warm days to help them along.

 Test in patience